edinburgh-napier/set09121/lectures/lecture4.md

 #define PI 3.14159 //to define macros
 ```

-Note: `#pragma once` should be at the beginning of every header file.
+`#pragma once` should be at the beginning of every header file.

 More about Macros: https://gcc.gnu.org/onlinedocs/cpp/Macros.html.